-Addabbo, a Democrat, was the representative for New York's 6th congressional district from 1983 to 1986.
+Addabbo was the representative for New York’s 6th congressional district and was a Democrat.
+He served from 1983 to 1986.

-The chart is based on the bills Addabbo sponsored and cosponsored.
+The chart is based on the bills Addabbo sponsored and cosponsored from Jan 5, 1981 to Oct 18, 1986.
 See full analysis methodology.

 Addabbo was the primary sponsor of 14 bills that were enacted.
 The most recent include: